-Old German Meeting House and Burial Grounds The Ladies Auxiliary of the German Protestant Society opened the Old German Meeting House for their annual church service at 3:00 PM on August 6th.
-They held a reception after the service, and everyone was welcome to attend.
+Old German Meeting House and Burial Grounds The Ladies Auxiliary of the German Protestant Society hosted their annual church service at 3:00 PM on Sunday, August 3rd, at the Old German Meeting House in Waldoboro.
+Refreshments and snacks were served after the service.

 The photo is of the German Church (Waldoboro Meeting House), built in 1772.
 Click on the